Nuvalence/todo-chatgpt-plugin-example/README.md

 # Todo ChatGPT Plugin Example
 A simple example of a ChatGPT plugin.
-It is an Node.js Express API that supports CRUD operations on todos.
+It is a Node.js Express API that supports CRUD operations on todos.

 To deploy this plugin using Google Cloud Run, use the following steps: